Sravyarepalle/portfolio-/README.md

 # portfolio-
-I have built a portfolio website by using HTM
+I have built a portfolio website by using HTML